zdravkov/kendo-docs/api/web/treeview.md

 ### select

-Gets or sets the selected node of a TreeView.
+Gets or sets the selected node.

 #### Parameters